-As a part of meeting Indicator 1.4, organisations must also demonstrate the mandatory requirements detailed below ☑ Documented process for identifying, assessing and managing risk in order to ensure continuous, safe, responsive and effective services. ✓ Members of the governing body and management can describe the process for ensuring that financial accountability and contractual obligations are met and how this is documented.
-Common ☑ Organisations have disaster management and business continuity plans in place9. ✓ Insurance coverage and/or funded assets are maintained in accordance with requirements (e.g. public liability insurance, contents insurance and comprehensive motor vehicle insurance, as appropriate).
-Documented risk management processes such as financial and asset management, occupational health and safety, building/equipment maintenance schedules Processes for delegating authority and responsibilities throughout the organisation Suggestions Financial reports (including profit and loss and balance sheet) of Evidence Annual General Meeting (AGM) records on risk management Financial delegations policy/procedure and evidence of dual signatures for approvals of expenditure Participation in relevant local disaster management and planning groups, where relevant.
+As a part of meeting Indicator 1.4, organisations must also demonstrate the mandatory requirements detailed below

+- ☑ Documented process for identifying, assessing and managing risk in order to ensure continuous, safe, responsive and effective services. - Members of the governing body and management can describe the process for ensuring that financial accountability and contractual obligations are met and how this is documented. - ☑ Organisations have disaster management and business continuity plans in place 10. - ☑ Insurance coverage and/or funded assets are maintained in accordance with requirements (e.g. public liability insurance, contents insurance and comprehensive motor vehicle insurance, as appropriate).